krawaller/jscomp/demos/interval/preact/vanilla/README.md

 ---
-title: Straightforward Preact
+title: vanilla
 author: krawaller
 maindep: preact
 ---

 No surprises here, this is a vanilla Preact implementation.
+Code almost identical to my React `ES6 class` solution.